ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 # Summary

-**I hope you enjoyed this post and found it useful.**
+I hope you enjoyed this post and found it useful!
 Below is a short table summarizing the article:

 | Layer           | Intuition                      | Inductive bias          | When to use                                             |
 |-----------------|--------------------------------|-------------------------|---------------------------------------------------------|